3D Design for 14 - 17 Year Olds

 Join us for an exciting introduction to 3D design, a broad area, which can relate to sculpture, architecture, interior and spatial, product and jewellery design.
 You will investigate and familiarise with a range of 3D works as you explore new ideas and take part in the processes of design...

 Taught by: Shane Waltener.

-You will have received guidance on creating and documenting your work and gained skills that can be used in building a future portfolio.
+You will receive guidance on creating and documenting your work and gain skills that can be used in building a future portfolio.
 You will take away new knowledge as well as the work produced, including: drawings, photographic documentation of 3d work and sample portfolio sheets.

 Who Should Attend

-This course is aimed at anyone aged 15 - 17 years with an interest in art and design, particularly 3D design.
+This course is aimed at teenagers aged 14 - 17 years with an interest in art and design, particularly 3D design.
 An ideal experience for students with an interest in art and design, or for those considering further studies in this subject.
 No prior experience is required.

 Shane Waltener Trained as a sculptor, his work draws inspiration from craft traditions and processes.
 Objects and installations reference a broad range of making practices, from needlecraft and sugarcraft to textile weaving and basketry.
 At its core Shane's work is rooted in ideas of ecology and the reuse and recycling of material.
 His fluency with materials and processes allow him to play with scale in his work, from enormous pieces covering the central atrium of the V&A to smaller scale experiments with grasses, sugar and balloons.

 Shane has exhibited work worldwide.
 He is a lecturer in at the University of the Arts, London and associate artist with Entelechy Arts.
 He has recently co-authored Practical Basketry Techniques, a publication by A&C Black. www.shanewaltener.com